-- iv) Students who are granted a one year reduced tuition fees and do not submit their thesis for examination within that year, will not qualify for such a reduced fees in any subsequent years of study and will be required to pay full fees at the published annual rate for the relevant academic year, in line with section 2.3. - v) Full-time students who are granted a one year reduced tuition fees and do not submit their thesis for examination during their fourth year of study, will not be permitted to transfer to part-time study at the beginning of their fifth year as a matter of course, simply as a means of reducing their tuition fees liability. - vi) Where a student is eligible for the reduced tuition fees scheme and receives authorisation from their Faculty to re-register late for the qualifying academic year, having failed to re-register within the required timeframe stipulated by the university, continued eligibility for the reduced tuition fee scheme will be dependent on whether the application process for the scheme was completed in accordance with section 3.2 ii).
+- iv) Students who are granted a one-year reduced tuition fees and do not submit their thesis for examination within that year, will not qualify for such a reduced fees in any subsequent years of study and will be required to pay full fees at the published annual rate for the relevant academic year, in line with section 2.3. - v) Full-time students who are granted a one-year reduced tuition fees and do not submit their thesis for examination during their fourth year of study, will not be permitted to transfer to part-time study at the beginning of their fifth year as a matter of course, simply as a means of reducing their tuition fees liability. - vi) Where a student is eligible for the reduced tuition fees scheme and receives authorisation from their Faculty to re-register late for the qualifying academic year, having failed to re-register within the required timeframe stipulated by the university, continued eligibility for the reduced tuition fee scheme will be dependent on whether the application process for the scheme was completed in accordance with section 3.2 ii).
 If it is determined the application was submitted in accordance with section 3.2 ii), the reduced tuition fee will then be applied from the date the student officially enters their qualifying year, not the date the student completes their re-registration for that year (i.e. If the student enters their fourth year of full time study in September but does not re-register until November, the fee will still be applied from the September).
 If the application process is not completed within the required timeframe set out in section 3.2 ii), the student will not be eligible for the scheme and will be liable for the full relevant annual tuition fees, in line with section 2.3. - vii) The current rate payable for those students who are approved as eligible for this scheme is £500 for the year, irrespective of their mode of study and fees assessment status.
-This rate will be reviewed annually in line with the fees setting requirements outlined in section 1.2. - viii) Where a student has paid the officially approved reduced tuition fees for the year and submits their thesis for examination part way through the course of the qualifying year or withdraws, the student will not be entitled to a pro-rata refund of the reduced tuition fees, as referred to in sections 4.1 and 5.2.
+This rate will be reviewed annually in line with the fees setting requirements - viii) Qualifying part-time students are permitted two years for writing up at a reduced fee. - ix) The fee be reduced to £250 per year for part-time students - x) Where a student has paid the officially approved reduced tuition fees for the year(s) and submits their thesis for examination part way through the course of the qualifying year or withdraws, the student will not be entitled to a pro-rata refund of the reduced tuition fees, as referred to in sections 4.1 and 5.2.